cadop/fusion360descriptor/README.md

 - Add the **Descriptor** folder from the zip file to the scripts.
 - Click on **Descriptor** then click on **Run**.
 The GUI will appear.
 - Add a save directory for the output and select the desired options.
+- Note: rather than selecting the desired export options manually in the GUI (and having to re-enter them every time you want to re-export), you can create a YAML configuration file to control the export.
+Also, a number of more advanced features are only available via the configuraiton file.
+See `configuration_sample.yaml` for more information.

 <img src="imagesforgettingstarted/13.jpg" alt="drawing" width="400"/>

 - Click on **Generate**.
 The output can be found where the save directory is.